 BEGINNING TO INTERMEDIATE THEATRE: In this course, young actors will be introduced to acting techniques using the methods of both Stanislavski and Boleskavski.
 Students will focus on characterization and analysis through monologues and scenes.
 Young actors will also learn about the different types of stages and will have the opportunity to perform in those spaces.
 They will analyse, interpret, and explore theatre history.
 Students will also continue their study of playwrighting and learn the basics of stage directing.

 Theatre director Joe Flowers is a professional actor, director, and theatre educator.
 Originally from Prescott, Arizona, he received his undergraduate theatre degree from Arizona State University where he studied acting with Tony Award-winning director Marshal W. Mason.
-He received his MFA in Acting from Illinois State University where he studied advanced acting, movement, and voice techniques.
+He received his Masters in Fine Arts in Acting from Illinois State University where he studied advanced acting, movement, and voice techniques.
 Joe has appeared onstage in over fifty productions with theatre companies across the country, including two seasons with the acclaimed Illinois Shakespeare Festival in Macbeth, Julius Caesar, Twelfth Night, and Comedy of Errors.
 He has acted with many companies in the Phoenix area, such as Childsplay Theatre Company, Stray Cat Theatre, The Shakespeare Theatre, Arizona Jewish Theatre Company, and Theater Works.
 A longtime talent of the Leighton Agency, Joe has worked in commercials and industrials with clients such as Toyota, Goodwill, AAA, and KSLX.
 Film credits include lead roles in A Stray, The Nephila, Rupert’s Ship, and Crossroads of Fate.
 He wrote and directed the original television pilot The Drama which won multiple Best TV Pilot and Best Script awards at Moondance International Film Festival, Nevada Film Festival, Las Vegas Independent Film Festival, and the International Family Film Festival.
 He is a member of SAG/AFTRA. www.joeflowers.com

 Theatre director Teresa Minarsich is a graduate of Arizona State University’s Theatre for Youth doctoral program.
 The American Alliance for Theatre & Education awarded her the 2015 Distinguished Dissertation Award.
 An educator, scholar, director, theatre artist, and puppeteer she is passionate about creating socially relevant theatre WITH young people.
 With over two decades of experience creating theatre in a variety of settings with youth from Pre-K to college, Dr. M. believes firmly in the power of theatre to inspire and transform youth as they explore what it means to be human through character and story.
 She received her BA in Theatre from Seattle University and her Masters in Education from Pepperdine University.